kildom/wp_downloader/README.md

 ## Fetures

 * Contained in a single `.php` file.
-* Automatically downloads releases from `wordpress.org`.
+* Automatically download the releases from `wordpress.org`.
-* Allows selecting of different versions and languages of WordPress. ***(TODO)***
+* Selection of a different version and language of WordPress.
-* Allows installing a custom ZIP file. ***(TODO)***
+* Installation a custom (uploaded by the user) ZIP file.
-* Usues secure connections (HTTPS) between servers or digital signature/hash verification to provide full transfer security.
+* Secure connections (HTTPS) between servers and digital signature/hash verification provides full transfer security.
-* Supports automatic self updates, so you don't need to care about updating downloader manually.
+* Automatic self updates, so you don't need to care about downloading a newer version of the downloaded manually.

 ## Rationale

-Normally, you have to download release ZIP file, unpack it, send over **2500 small files** to your server and then start the installation.
+Normally, you have to download a release ZIP file, unpack it, send over **2500 small files** to your server and then start the installation.
-This approach is especially inconvenient if you have unstable or slow FTP connection or you want to do it fast.
+This approach is especially inconvenient if you have an unstable or slow FTP connection.

-This downloader resolves above inconvenience.
+The downloader resolves above inconvenience.